wanted2/caineng.in/www/_posts/2021-02-15-aws-vpc-aurora-postgresql-odoo-crm-deployment.md

 After understanding the pricing model and the merits and demerits of each edition, we go to the deployment with [Odoo Community](https://www.odoo.com/page/community) to AWS EC2, Aurora for better understanding.

+_CAUTION_: To be frank, I think we should use already-to-go solution like Odoo Cloud or using Odoo partners, but building a system like this from scratch just for ... fun!

-## Setup VPC in a defense-in-depth style
+## Setup 2 VPCs in a defense-in-depth style

-## Setup SSH Bastion server for further investigation

-## Setup Aurora instance
+### Firewall VPC with Gateway Load Balancer and Network Intrusion Detection

+### Main VPC: Aurora, Lambda, EC2 instances

+#### Provision AWS Aurora Instances

+#### Provision EC2 instances

+#### Provision Bastion SSH hosts

-## Deploy Odoo 14.0
+#### Deploy Odoo 14.0

 # Conclusion